OPR-Project/OpenPlaceRecognition/README.md

     pip install .
     ```

+### Third-party packages

+- If you want to use the `GeoTransformer` model for pointcloud registration, you should install the package located in the `third_party` directory:

+    ```bash
+    # load submodules from git
+    git submodule update --init

+    # change dir
+    cd third_party/GeoTransformer/

+    # install the package
+    bash setup.sh
+    ```

 ### How to load the weights

 We use [DVC](https://dvc.org/) to manage the weights storage.
 To download the weights, run the following command (assuming that dvc is already installed):